-In 1944, Hubert de Givenchy moved to Paris, where he studied art at the École Nationale Supérieure des Beaux-Arts.
+In 1944, Givenchy moved to Paris, where he studied art at the École Nationale Supérieure des Beaux-Arts.
 Though he considered a career in law, he decided to enter the world of fashion.
 At the age of 17, Givenchy began an apprenticeship with designer Jacques Fath.
 After his time with Fath, Givenchy worked for famous French couture houses like Lucien Lelong, Robert Piguet and Elsa Schiaparelli.

 House of Givenchy